semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 # Troubleshooting Semgrep issues in CI

-todo - Troubleshooting issues in Semgrep, not issues about running Semgrep in CI (they are different.)

-If you're seeing results reported on files that have not changed since the last scan, frequent time outs, or other issues related to running Semgrep in CI, see instructions in the sections below.
+This document outlines troubleshooting steps for issues related to **Semgrep scans** in a CI environment.
+Refer to the following sections you're seeing results reported on files that have not changed since the last scan, frequent time outs, or other issues.

+For issues on **deployment or CI configuration**, such as adding repositories, see the knowledge base articles in [Semgrep in CI](/kb/semgrep-ci/).

-## Reproducing the run locally
+## Reproducing the issue locally

-To aid in debugging, perform the following steps to reproduce some parts of your Semgrep CI job locally to aid in debugging. through the following steps:
+To aid in debugging, you can perform the following steps to reproduce some parts of your Semgrep CI job locally:

-1. Go to the [API token page](https://semgrep.dev/orgs/-/settings/tokens) and create a new API token.
-2. Run the following command, and then paste in your API key when prompted:
+1. Run the following command in your terminal:
     ```
     semgrep login
     ```
-3. Run the following code: <pre class="language-bash"><code>SEMGREP_REPO_NAME=<span className="placeholder">your-organization</span>/<span className="placeholder">repository-name</span> semgrep ci</code></pre>
+1. After logging in, return to the CLI and run the following code: <pre class="language-bash"><code>SEMGREP_REPO_NAME=<span className="placeholder">your-organization</span>/<span className="placeholder">repository-name</span> semgrep ci</code></pre>
-For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep ci` would be used for the GitHub repository `returntocorp/semgrep`.
-As a result, Semgrep fetches the rules configured on all Semgrep Cloud Platform policies for this repository and run a local Semgrep scan using those rules.
+    For example, given a GitHub repository is `vulncorp/juice-shop`, the full command would be:
+    ```
+    SEMGREP_REPO_NAME=returntocorp/semgrep semgrep ci
+    ```
+    By setting `SEMGREP_REPO_NAME`, Semgrep fetches rules and any other configurations specific to your CI environment.
+You can reproduce Semgrep's behavior locally, enabling you to inspect the logs and behavior through your terminal rather than in your CI provider's interface.

 ## Troubleshooting GitHub